 The print collections of the Library are located in various locations throughout the building.

 The general circulating collection is located in 9 different stack areas throughout the building.
 Adjacent to the reading room in rooms 3210 & 3206 are the "Main" collection that include the subject areas of: History, Geography, Museum Studies, Anthropology and the general periodicals in science, natural history and zoology.

 There are 8 departmental/divisional collections located near the departments they primarily serve.
 They are: Botany, Geology, & the 6 divisions of Zoology (Birds, Mammals, Insects, Invertebrates, Fishes, Amphibians & Reptiles).
 While these collections are not housed among the main library collection, they are still maintained by library staff.
 See associated file below to locate the call number ranges for each collection.

-- The Reference collection is located in the main reading room.
-It includes: foreign languge dictionaries, oversized atlases and encyclopedias.
+The Reference collection is located in the main reading room.
+It includes: foreign language dictionaries, oversized atlases and encyclopedias.
 These materials are non-circulating.

-- This collection is located in the Director's office.
+This collection is located at the Reference Desk.
 It includes: Field Museum publications, exhibition guides and published materials specifically pertaining to museum history and collections history.
 These materials are non-circulating.

 Abbreviated journal titles can be a challenge for researchers.
 Below is a list of various print and electronic resources to help decipher journal abbreviations:

 Electronic Resource Guides